OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/architectural_considerations.md

 The OpenBB Platform core relies on a set of carefully selected Python libraries to provide its functionality.
 These dependencies include:

-> Note that, in this context by core we mean the `openbb-core` package and the `openbb-provider` package.
+> Note that, in this context by core we mean the `openbb-core` package.

 - FastAPI for building the API.
 - Uvicorn as the ASGI server.